One of the questions employees frequently have is about how much they will be paid for overtime hours.

 State laws may provide for overtime or double time pay.
-For example, California requires time-and-a-half or double time pay based on hours worked.
+For example, California requires time-and-a-half or double time pay based on hours worked, with some exceptions.
 For example, if you are paid double time and your regular hourly rate is $12.55/hour, the double-time rate would be $25.10/hour.